 This section describes the material United States federal income tax consequences of owning and disposing of debt securities that we will offer.
 However, this section is only applicable to debt securities that are not subject to Non-Viability Contingent Capital Provisions of the type discussed above under "Non-Viability Contingent Capital Provisions."
 The tax treatment of debt securities that are subject to such a provision will be discussed in the applicable prospectus supplement or pricing supplement.
+In addition, this section does not discuss the tax treatment of owning and disposing of AT1s, including LRCNs.
+The tax characterization of AT1s, including LRCNs and the tax consequences of holding AT1s, including LRCNs will be discussed in the applicable prospectus supplement or pricing supplement.

 This section is the opinion of Sullivan & Cromwell LLP, our United States federal income tax counsel.
 It applies to you only if you acquire debt securities in an offering and you hold debt securities as capital assets for tax purposes.
 This section does not address the tax consequences of owning or disposing of common shares, first preferred shares, warrants, or debt securities that are issued in bearer form.
 In addition, this section does not apply to persons other than U.S. holders (as defined below).
 The ownership of debt securities that pay interest from sources within the United States may give rise to material United States federal income tax consequences to persons other than U.S. holders.
-If a particular offering of debt securities is expected to pay interest from sources within the United States and may discuss the material United States federal income tax consequences to persons other than U.S. holders of owning such debt securities.
-This section addresses only United States federal income tax consequences to persons other than U.S. holders of owning such debt securities.
-This section addresses only United States federal income tax consequences to persons other than U.S. holders of owning such debt securities.
-This section addresses only United States federal income tax consequences to persons other than U.S. holders of owning such debt securities.
-This section addresses only United States federal income tax consequences, and tax consequences arising under the Medicare contribution tax on net investment income or the alternative minimum tax.
+If a particular offering of debt securities is expected to pay interest from sources within the United States, the applicable supplement will specify that fact and may discuss the material United States federal income tax consequences to owning such debt securities.
+This section addresses only United States federal income tax consequences that may be relevant to you in light of your individual circumstances, including foreign, state or local tax consequences, and tax consequences arising under the Medicare contribution tax on net investment income or the alternative minimum tax.
 This section does not apply to you if you are a member of a special class of holders subject to special rules, including: